 Fostering a downtown destination with a full range of choices for shopping, dining, doing business, and having fun is an important objective for Moreno Valley, strongly supported in the community.
-Although activity centers are distributed throughout the city today, there is no distinct downtown core.
-However, a large area around the prominent crossroads of Nason and Alessandro presents a prime opportunity to foster a Downtown Center for the city and the region.
-Encompassing approximately 1,200 acres near the geographic center of the community, the Downtown Center area features two regional medical facilities - the Riverside University Health System and the Kaiser Permanente Medical Center - direct access to SR-60 and I-215, and the impressive backdrop of the Bernasconi Hills to the southeast.
+Although activity centers are distributed throughout the City today, there is no distinct downtown core.
+However, a large area around the prominent crossroads of Nason Street and Alessandro Boulevard presents a prime opportunity to foster a Downtown Center for the City and the region.
+Encompassing approximately 1,200 acres near the geographic center of the community, the Downtown Center area features two regional medical facilities - the Riverside University Health System and the Kaiser Permanente Medical Center - direct access to SR- 60 and I-215, and the impressive backdrop of the Bernasconi Hills to the southeast.
 Moreno Valley College is located a short distance to the south.
-Approximately 80 percent of the land is vacant and undeveloped today, including the 730-acre Aquabella Specific Plan area and a 56-acre parcel at the northwest corner of Nason and Alessandro where the Town Center Project is proposed.
+Approximately 80 percent of the land in the Downtown Center Specific Plan area is vacant and undeveloped today, including the approved 686.6 acre Aquabella Specific Plan area and the 69.6-acre Town Center at Moreno Valley Specific Plan, at the northwest corner of Nason and Alessandro, both of which were recently approved.